dcunited001/te-xel-io/app/posts/2015-02-22-category-theory-and-human-behavior.md

 #### Kagamine Rin - Abstract Nonsense (English Subbed)

+Yeesh ....
+On second thought, there's some really bad imagery in that video.
+Dammit.
+Read the lyrics, pay no attention to the pictures in the video.
+There really are some relevant subjects intermingled between the bullshit.
+Gee, thanks Google.

 ### Up next, abusing the equals function to *actually make category theory useful.*

 Equals is a function too, donchya kno?!